umakantsharmacedcoss/developer-documentation/source/includes/_plugin_extending_forms.md

             'helloworld.customfield',
             [
                 'eventName' => HelloWorldEvents::FORM_VALIDATION,
-                'fieldType' => 'helloworld.customfield' // Optional - otherwise all fields will be sent through this listener for validation
+                'fieldType' => 'helloworld.customfield', // Optional - otherwise all fields will be sent through this listener for validation
+                'formType' => \MauticPlugin\HelloWorldBundle\Form\Type\HelloWorldType::class // Optional - otherwise just default required option should be generated to validation tab

             ]
         );